wp-plugins/microblog-poster/readme.txt

     6. Make your App Live by browsing to 'Status & Review'.

-    7. Copy your 'App ID' and 'App Secret' and configure your Facebook Account in MicroblogPoster's social accounts section.
+    7. Copy your 'App ID' and 'App Secret' and configure your Facebook Account in MicroblogPoster's Social Accounts Section.

     8. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.